TheCraZyDuDee/Left-4-Dead-2-Autoexec/README.md

 # crustySenpais-Left-4-Dead-2-Autoexec

-## Releases Tab is outdated so in the future download directly the Master
+## Releases Tab is outdated so in the future download directly from Main Source

 Just my Autoexec so People can use it if they want :)
 Most Stuff is copied from other cfg's so don't expect to much.